FrannDzs/TSUtil/README.md

 # TSUtil
  This utility was developed to simplify maintenance and modification of TS-routes.

-# Notes on the use of the TSUtil source.

 # Prerequisites:
 - Java-SDK version 1.5 or higher must be installed (e.g. Windows: 'jdk-1_5_0_22-windows-i586-p.exe' )
 	but ALL newer Java versions should also work.